golfvert/WIS2-GlobalCacheMonitoring/README.md

 3. In this directory create additional directories: nodered, nodered/log, redis
 4. Copy the files from b. above in the nodered directory
 5. Check the docker-compose.yml to make sure that the ports exposed are available on your system.
 Adjust the volume accordingly.
 6. Configure all ENV variable required (Connection to MQTT brokers, delays, whether to republish messages, log them,...) in the compose file.
+Options in the compose file are documented in the file itself.
 7. Start the docker stack using docker-compose.yml with `docker compose up -d`

 You can connect to the system where you started the container using http://@IP_Address:1880.
 It is possible to update the flows to tweak this to your needs.